 Summary

 This gardening shade flower grows to 6 feet and spreads to 2 to 4 feet.
 It does best in humus rich, moist well drained soil.
-Bloom time late Spring to early Summer.
-Blooms will last up to 2 months.
+Bloom time is late Spring to early Summer.
+Blooms will last up to 2 months and deadheading will prolong this period.

 Propagation by division or by seeds collected from your flowers can be sown immediately.
 Seed from a package is less reliable.
 These shade tolerant flowers don't like to be moved, so be careful when dividing.

-There are many to choose from, color, foliage, flower shape and height.
-The leaves differ as well, check your catalogs for the one for your garden.
+There are many to choose from, colour, foliage, flower shape and height.
+The leaves differ as well; check your catalogues for the one that will match your garden.

-A rich humus soil, well drained.
-Mulch Spring and Fall to keep the roots moist in Summer and to protect in the Winter
+A rich humus soil well drained.
+Mulch Spring and Fall to keep the roots moist in Summer and to protect them in the Winter.